sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/tulajendra-bhUpAlaH/sangItasArAmRtam.md

 ** The Sangitasārāmṛta purports to be a work written by Tulaja I alias Tukkoji of the Mahratta dynasty of rulers of Tanjore, the third son of Ekoji, and the youngest brother of Sahaji and Sarabhoji, who ruled between the years 1729-1735 A.D.
 During the period when his elder brothers were ruling, Tulaja seems to have been staying, somewhat like a viceroy, at Mahādevapaṭṭana, a fort-town near Mannargudi, on the southwest.
-[It was when residing at Mahādevapaṭṭana that Tulaja wrote the medical work Dhanvantarisāranidhi](# "1.
-Tanjore Library New Descriptive Catalogue No. 11069.
-Tulaja describes Mahadevapattana in three verses here.")and the Telugu Nātaka [Śivakāmasundaripariṇaya](# "2.
-Tanjore Library Telugu Descriptive Catalogue Nos.
-633-5.
-The play was produced during the festival of Adi Varahasvāmi at Mahadeva pattana.")In three of his [works](# "3.
-Dhanvantarivilāsa Tanjore Library Catalogue No. 11006; Inakularājatejonidhi No. 11323; and Vākyāmrta No. 11324."), Tulaja refers to his son Ekoji (Il), in one of which, the Vākyāmṛta, he refers to Ekoji (Il) as [Yuvarāja](# "4.
-This Ekoji (ll), son of our author Tulaja, figures as the composer of the following musical plays found in Mss. in the Tanjore Library :  No. 695.
+[It was when residing at Mahādevapaṭṭana that Tulaja wrote the medical work Dhanvantarisāranidhi[^1]and the Telugu Nātaka Śivakāmasundaripariṇaya[^2]In three of his works[^3], Tulaja refers to his son Ekoji (Il), in one of which, the Vākyāmṛta, he refers to Ekoji (Il) as Yuvarāja[^4], son of our author Tulaja, figures as the composer of the following musical plays found in Mss. in the Tanjore Library :  No. 695.
 Marathi ..
 Kamalāmbā-Tyagesa pariņaya.
 606.     ").
 It is thus clear that Tulaja's literary activity extended over his whole life.**

+[^1]: "1.
+Tanjore Library New Descriptive Catalogue No. 11069.
+Tulaja describes Mahadevapattana in three verses here."

+[^2]: "2.
+Tanjore Library Telugu Descriptive Catalogue Nos.
+633-5.
+The play was produced during the festival of Adi Varahasvāmi at Mahadeva pattana."

+[^3]: "3.
+Dhanvantarivilāsa Tanjore Library Catalogue No. 11006; Inakularājatejonidhi No. 11323; and Vākyāmrta No. 11324."

+[^4]: "4.
+This Ekoji (ll